Nemocas/AbstractAlgebra.jl/docs/src/map_introduction.md

 some other kind of data, e.g. a matrix, or built up from other maps.

-Maps in AbstractAlgebra have a domain and codomain, can be applied, composed and composed with the identity map (assuming its domain is compatible).
+Maps in AbstractAlgebra have a domain and codomain, can be applied, composed with other maps.
 Various special kinds of map provide more functionality.

+For details please refer to the [Map Interface](@ref) documentation.

 For example, there are functional maps which wrap a Julia function, cached maps which cache values so they do not have to be recomputed each time they